forestdb/forestdb.org/models/false-cognates.md

 False cognates are words of two different languages that have similar spelling but do not hold the same meaning (Otwinowska & Szewczyk, 2017).
 When a non-fluent person looks at false cognates, they might immediately assume that they have the same meaning because of the similarities in their spelling.
 The English word “embarrassed” and the Spanish word “embarazada” are a false cognate pair.
 They have five consecutive letters that are the same but carry completely different definitions.
 When someone feels embarrassed, they feel self-conscious or ashamed.
 When someone is embarazada, they are pregnant.
 These false cognates often betray people that are learning a second language.

 The model that we wanted to see came from instances of confusion with the use of these false cognates.
-The scenario would arise in a highschool context.
+The scenario would arise in a high school context.
 The speaker is feeling embarrassed because they tripped in front of their crush.
 They then exclaim to their Spanish speaking friend “I was so embarazada”.
 The speaker is either a speaker with a high or low competency in Spanish.
 Their utterance is a sentence with the incorrect use of a word that is a part of a false cognate pair.
 The pragmatic listener will then take the competence of the speaker and interpret whether the speaker intended the utterance or was tricked by a false friend.

 ##Modeling Approach: Rational Speech Act (RSA) Model